gonfva/gonfva.github.io/content/en/blog/2018-05-12-google-duplex-and-robocalls.md

 But my idea “in a few years there will be human-like conversations with only androids involved”, is not original at all.
 In the LOL camp:

-> [](https://twitter.com/Javi/status/994624094715891713)Machines talking to machines is not the only technical solution.
+{{< tweet user="Javi" id="994624094715891713" >}}_Machines talking to machines is not the only technical solution. _

 For the denial of service with cancellations and no-show, here is my pitch:

 > Cryptocurrency based appointment system.
 Token exchangeable for mobile credit and returned if client shows as promised.I’m launching an ICO.
 Do you want some coins? :D